The Terminator (wrestler)

-Marcus Laurinaitis (born February 21, 1965) is an American retired professional wrestler, better known by his ring name, The Terminator.
-He wrestled primarily in Florida (FCW), Japan (All-Japan Pro Wrestling & New Japan Pro Wrestling), and Europe (CWA), as well with World Championship Wrestling (WCW).
+Marcus Laurinaitis (born February 21, 1965) is an American retired professional wrestler, better known by his ring names The Terminator and Fury from the tag team the Wrecking Crew.
+He wrestled primarily in Florida (FCW), Japan (All Japan Pro Wrestling and New Japan Pro-Wrestling), and Europe (CWA), as well as with World Championship Wrestling (WCW).
 He is the brother of fellow professional wrestlers John Laurinaitis and Road Warrior Animal.